nglm/graphapp/README_MJO_visualization.md

 ### Slider

-- `Time window`: length of the time window used to cluster a specific time step
+- `Time window`: Defines the length of the time window used to cluster a specific time step.

 Right bar
 -------------------------------------------------------------------------------